 default basic MCS set.
 If the mesh STA is also a VHT STA, it should adopt <VHT-MCS, NSS> tuples

-formed from the mandatory VHT-MCSs and NSS = 1 as the default BSS basic VHT-MCS and NSS set (see
+formed from the mandatory VHT-MCSs and NSS = 1 as the default basic VHT-MCS and NSS set (see

 10.40.7 (BSS basic VHT-MCS and NSS set operation)).